schuhmaj/polyhedral-gravity-model/README.md

 ## Documentation (readthedocs)

 > [!WARNING]
 > The documentation is **not available** anymore on readthedocs!
-Please refer to the new repository [esa/polyhedral-gravity-model](https://github.com/esa/polyhedral-gravity-model) for the newest documentation!
+Please refer to the new repository [esa/polyhedral-gravity-model](https://github.com/esa/polyhedral-gravity-model) for the newest documentation and version!

 The full extensive documentation can be found on [readthedocs](https://polyhedral-gravity-model-cpp.readthedocs.io/en/latest/).